Attribution 4.0 (CC BY 4.0)https://creativecommons.org/licenses/by/4.0/

 Context

-The dataset presents median income data over a decade or more for males and females categorized by Total, Full-Time Year-Round (FT), and Part-Time (PT) employment in Canoe township.
+The dataset presents median income data over a decade or more for males and females categorized by Total, Full-Time Year-Round (FT), and Part-Time (PT) employment in Norwegian township.
 It showcases annual income, providing insights into gender-specific income distributions and the disparities between full-time and part-time work.
 The dataset can be utilized to gain insights into gender-based pay disparity trends and explore the variations in income for male and female individuals.

 Key observations: Insights from 2023